CMC-QuantumTraining/Pasqal-CMC-RubiQ/README.md

 - **Classical Solver (GLPK)**: Used `GLPK` in the `pulp` package to get an idea of the optimal MIS for a graph.
 - **QUBO Reformulation**: We reformulated the problem as a QUBO (Quadratic Unconstrained Binary Optimization) problem, making it easier to map onto the NAQC register.
 - **Pulse Optimization**: To align the system's Hamiltonian with our cost function, we optimized pulse parameters based on [this paper](https://arxiv.org/abs/2202.09372).
-However, our initial values were already giving solid results.
 - **Detuning Map Channel**: We tested applying a detuning map where each qubit’s detuning is proportional to the population it covers.
 Although this didn't improve results, we documented it as part of the process.

 ## Final Solution